-Post No. 1 – Charles Pollock, Ron Sekulski and I
+Post No. 1 – Charles Pollock, Ron Sekulski and I; February 6, 2025

 In 1973 I was in the middle of my studies at Pratt Institute working toward my degree in Industrial Design.
 One of my professors was Rowena Reed Kostellow.
 She announced in class one day that Charles Pollock, a Pratt graduate and a designer for Knoll would be coming to the campus to give a slide presentation of the Knoll au Louvre exhibition held at the famed Paris museum in 1972.